tillmanjex/ukraine-support-links/README.md

 # Ukraine Support Links
-This website is a collection links specific to helping people affected by the Russian invasion of Ukraine.
+This website is a collection of links specific to helping people affected by the Russian invasion of Ukraine.

 Although I check every link myself, I cannot take any liability for information provided.
 Please use at your own discretion.